lo-maxwell/react-virtual-garden/blog.md

 TODO:

+Convert to IAC with IAC generator, test output, possibly move to another stack

 Decorations should refresh selected item after running out of quantity

 Landing/loading pages for login/register - inform user not to leave the page